Bob Walsh (sports executive)

-Robert "Bob" Walsh (September 20, 1940 – January 23, 2017) was an American television producer, marketing executive, sports executive, business consultant, and humanitarian.
+Robert Walsh (September 20, 1940 – January 23, 2017) was an American television producer, marketing executive, sports executive, business consultant, and humanitarian.

 Early life

 Walsh was born on September 20, 1940, in Winthrop, Massachusetts.
 He attended Marietta College, graduating in 1962 with a degree in radio, television and journalism.

 Career

 Walsh was a television director and cameraman at WTAP-TV in Parkersburg, West Virginia, from 1961 to 1963.
 He was Program Director of WNAC in Boston from 1963 to 1967.
 He was a producer of the Al Capp syndicated television show (RKO General) and Program Director of KABC Radio in Los Angeles from 1967 to 1973.
 At KABC he programmed shows hosted by Regis Philbin, Patty Morrow (Peyton Place), Mr. Blackwell, Keith Jackson, David Cassidy, Marv Gray, Bob Arthur, Army Archerd, Robert Vaughn (Man from U.N.C.L.E.) and Maureen Reagan and guest regulars William Shatner, Merlin Olson and Jim Drury (The Virginian).
 In 1971 he hired journalist Joe Ortiz, the first Mexican American to host an English-language talk show on a commercial radio station.
 He also hired NBA player Bill Russell to host a two-hour talk show.
 Two years later, when Russell left Los Angeles to become coach and general manager of the Seattle SuperSonics, he brought Walsh with him as assistant general manager.
 Walsh stayed with the team until 1976.

 In 1976, Walsh began to represent professional athletes, including Matt Millen, Jim Zorn, Steve Largent, Steve Raible, Sam McCullum, Mike Guman and Ray Horton of the NFL.
-He handled marketing for coaches Lenny Wilkens, Bill Russell and Jack Ramsey, movie producer Stanley Kramer, and Olympic gold medalists Tracie Ruiz (synchronized swimming) and Olga Korbut of the Soviet Union (gymnastics).
+He handled marketing for coaches Lenny Wilkens, Bill Russell and Jack Ramsay, movie producer Stanley Kramer, and Olympic gold medalists Tracie Ruiz (synchronized swimming) and Olga Korbut of the Soviet Union (gymnastics).

 Walsh has produced many major sporting events, the NCAA credits him with starting the March Madness celebration in 1984 in Seattle when he was executive director of the Final Four Host Committee.
 He also served as executive director of 1989 NCAA Men's Final Four; 1988 and 1989 Women's Final Four; 1987 NBA All-Star Game; and 1987 and 1988 NCAA West Regionals (basketball).
 His company, Bob Walsh Enterprises, was responsible for the 1995 successful bid for the Vancouver Grizzlies franchise in the National Basketball Association.

 He was an employee of Ross Shafer Consultants, an international consulting and speaking organization that helps corporations.

 Walsh was involved in OneWorld Now!, a non-profit organization uniting unemployed youth (15–25) with businesses worldwide.